Timeline of United States military operations: 1900s

-1910–1919
+1910s

 1910: Nicaragua: From May 19 to September 4, Occupation of Nicaragua.
 U.S. forces protected American interests at Bluefields.

 1911: Honduras: On January 26, American naval detachments were landed to protect American lives and interests during a civil war in Honduras.

-1911: China: As the Tongmenghui-led Xinhai Revolution approached, in October an ensign and 10 men tried to enter Wuchang to rescue missionaries but retired on being warned away, and a small landing force guarded American private property and consulate at Hankow.
-Marines were deployed in November to guard the cable stations at Shanghai; landing forces were sent for protection in Nanking, Chinkiang, Taku and elsewhere.
+1911: China: As the Tongmenghui-led Xinhai Revolution approached, in October an ensign and 10 men tried to enter Wuchang to rescue missionaries but retired on being warned away, and a small landing force guarded American private property and consulate at Hankou.
+Marines were deployed in November to guard the cable stations at Shanghai; landing forces were sent for protection in Nanjing, Zhenjiang, Taku and elsewhere.

 1912: Honduras: A small force landed to prevent seizure by the government of an American-owned railroad at Puerto Cortes.
 The forces were withdrawn after the United States disapproved the action.

 1912: Panama: Troops, on request of both political parties, supervised elections outside the Panama Canal Zone.

 1912: Cuba: From June 5 to August 5, U.S. forces protected American interests in Oriente Province and in Havana.

-1912: China: August 24–26, on Kentucky Island, and August 26–30 at Camp Nicholson.
+1912: China: August 24–26, on Kentucky Island (now known as Danzi Dao), and August 26–30 at Camp Nicholson.
 U.S. forces protected Americans and American interests during the Xinhai Revolution.